wormhole-foundation/wormhole/staging/algorand/README.md

 Due to computation and space limits, the validation of the 19 guardian signatures against the payload is partitioned so each stateless contract validates a subset of the guardian signatures.
 If ECDSA decompress and validation opcodes are used, that yields 650+1750 = 2400 computation units * 7 = 16800, leaving 3200 free units for remaining opcodes.
 In our design, We call **verification step** to each of the app calls + stateless logic involved  in verifying a block of signatures.

+Keep in mind that *not all* the 19 signatures must be present in a VAA verification, but at least 1 + (2/3)  of the current guardian set.

-The number of signatures in each verification step is fixed at contract compilation stage, so with this in mind and example values:
+The maximum number of signatures in each verification step is fixed at contract compilation stage, so with this in mind and example values:

 * let $N_S$ be the total signatures to verify $(19)$
 * let $N_V$ be the number of signatures per verification step $(7)$,